 - BB-301 is being developed to treat dysphagia (difficulty swallowing) in subjects with Oculopharyngeal Muscular Dystrophy (OPMD).
 There are no therapies approved for the treatment of OPMD.
 The estimated prevalence in the US, Europe, Canada & Israel is 15k subjects. - Compelling preclinical data demonstrated complete restoration of muscle function in vivo via a murine disease model - The Investigational New Drug (IND) application for BB-301 was approved to proceed by the FDA in June 2023 - The first study subject was safely treated in the BB-301 Phase 1b/2a clinical trial (NCT06185673) in November 2023.
-The second study subject was safely treated in February 2024, the third study subject was safely treated in October 2024, and the fourth subject was safely treated in December 2024.
+The second study subject was safely treated in February 2024.
+The third study subject was safely treated in October 2024.
+The fourth subject was safely treated in December 2024.
+The fifth study subject was safely treated in February 2025, and the sixth study subject was safely treated in April 2025.

-😤 Recent Milestones
+Recent Milestones

-Updated clinical safety data and clinical efficacy data for the BB-301 Phase 1b/2a clinical trial were disclosed in October 2024
+Updated clinical safety data and clinical efficacy data for the BB-301 Phase 1b/2a clinical trial were disclosed in March 2025

 We are developing BB-301 for the treatment of Oculopharyngeal Muscular Dystrophy (OPMD)-related dysphagia.
 The Investigational New Drug (IND) application for BB-301 was approved to proceed by the U.S. Food and Drug Administration in June 2023.
 The first study subject was safely treated in the BB-301 Phase 1b/2a clinical trial (NCT06185673) in November 2023.
-The second study subject was safely treated in February 2024, the third study subject was safely treated in October 2024, and the fourth study subject was safely treated in December 2024.
+The second study subject was safely treated in February 2024.
+The third study subject was safely treated in October 2024.
+The fourth study subject was safely treated in December 2024.
+The fifth study subject was safely treated in February 2025, and the sixth study subject was safely treated in April 2025.
 BB-301 is the lead investigational gene therapy agent under development by Benitec, and the key attributes of BB-301 are outlined in Figure 3.